 d.
 Two Special Situations: (a) All students beginning grade 9 will begin the year as eligible for covered activities, and (b) eligibility at the end of the year will be determined by year-end grades, not fourth checkpoint or semester grades.

-s
+( The remaining section is written as is from the previous policy)

 3. Other Athletic Eligibility Requirements